-Willey moved and Moore seconded to accept the General Plan Annual Review Report, including the General Plan Annual Housing Element Progress Report and requested a comparison chart with neighboring cities of their Regional Housing Needs Allocation (RHNA) process by percentage (%).
+Willey moved and Moore seconded to accept the General Plan Annual Review Report, including the General Plan Annual Housing Element Progress Report and requested a comparison chart with neighboring cities of their Regional Housing Needs Allocation (RHNA) process of the permitted and the entitled number of units by percentage (%).
 The motion carried unanimously.